Shahbodshs/Sentiment-Analysis/README.md

 also im considering to create another SA model but using a [Transformer](https://huggingface.co/learn/nlp-course/en/chapter1/1?fw=pt) model.

+## Update 1:
+I have created a better model with mre accuracy, but it still has potential for improvements, but the file having the name update-1 is the newer version for now.

 # Update:
 I was able to implement this model but using a transformer model called __BERT__ and here is the link of the project in kaggle: